flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 Humans make mistakes.
 If wires are not connected properly, devices may malfunction, have a shorter lifespan, or cause issues such having live wires on switches.
 While this is rare, it would be useful to check the wiring of sockets in the house.

+You could but a simple device/gadget that checks this, but cheap ones may not be very good.
+Especially if sockets miss ground.
+The best way is to inspect visually.

 Before checking sockets, check the main switchingboard. **be very carefull here**.
 Don't touch anything here.
 Just look and notice if each channel is consistently wired (notice the color pairs) if it is, then you can check the order of the sockets.

 ## EU sockets